You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Why Is My Puppy Peeing in the House?
 Solutions

 Knowing why your puppy has accidents is important.
 They may still be learning their new home.
-This guide will help you understand and solve these issues123.
+This guide will help you understand and solve these issues.

-• Understanding your puppy’s behavior is key to addressing why they might be peeing indoors.
+• Understanding your puppy’s behaviour is key to addressing why they might be peeing indoors.

 • Puppies often experience accidents due to immature bladders and incomplete training.